prsavla/cse15l-lab-reports/labreport.md

 Hello.class  Hello.java  messages  README
 [user@sahara ~]$
 ```
-In this example, the working directory is the home directory.
+| Not an error | In this example, the working directory is the home directory.
 When using `ls` with a path to a directory, it will list all the files in the directory.
 Note that for this to work, the current working directory cannot be `lecture1`, `lecture1` has to be a subdirectory of home.

 ## Example #6: `ls` with a path to a file
 ```